Talwar College of Engineering and Computer Sciences

 The roots of engineering still run deep at Indiana Tech, which was founded as an engineering school in 1930.
-Our College of Engineering continues to provide a career-focused, hands-on educational experience that will inspire our students to find new and better ways to address the challenges of the 21st century.
+The Talwar College of Engineering and Computer Sciences continues to provide a career-focused, hands-on educational experience that will inspire our students to find new and better ways to address the challenges of the 21st century.

-Whether you’re looking to pursue an undergraduate degree or want to obtain an advanced degree, the College of Engineering offers challenging degree programs that will help prepare you well for life after college.
+Whether you’re looking to pursue an undergraduate degree or want to obtain an advanced degree, the Talwar College of Engineering and Computer Sciences offers challenging degree programs that will help prepare you well for life after college.

 Our graduates go on to do great things in exciting careers that they are passionate about and we love telling their stories.